-The festival was evaluated in five key areas by Gehl through engagement records, social media analysis, online and intercept surveys, observations, in-depth interviews, photo surveys, and prototype evaluation, which other places could learn from to reanimate public life and public spaces, as summarised below:
+The festival was evaluated in five key areas by Gehl through engagement records, social media analysis, online and intercept surveys, observations, in-depth interviews, photo surveys, and prototype evaluation, with key insights summarised below which other places could learn from to reanimate public life and public spaces:

 1. A street for people

 - Lingering increased on average by 176% at weekends and 55% on weekdays.

 - 30% more people on average walked down the street.

 - Community cohorts formed for each district, with opportunities to co-create the designs.

 - Online tools used for local citizens to provide feedback on favourite prototypes.

 - 73% of those surveyed encountered the festival by chance.

 - 65% of those surveyed on average interacted with somebody new, though this differed by ethnicity.

 - Increased presence of younger (40%+) and older populations (25%+) on the street.